zhiqingfeng/FinalProject_TravelGuide-Guangzhou/README.md

 ## Technologies
 -	React Native and Expo
-  -	Utilized React Native for building the mobile app, and Expo for its framework and development tools.
+  -	  - Utilized React Native for building the mobile app, and Expo for its framework and development tools.
-  -	  - OpenWeatherMap API.
 -	Navigation
   - React Navigation is used for implementing navigation within the app, including stack navigation and bottom tabs.
 -	External Libraries